olafor/.emacs.d/README.md

 * Main orgmode configuration provided separately
 * Not usable out-of-the-box without the external orgmode configuration

-## Condensed Configuration
-* Available in branch "condensed"
-* No dependencies outside of Emacs
-* No external orgmode configuration

 ## Setup
 ### Install Packages
 Only for Master Version